Autosomal DNA analytics in surname projects

 Topic : Graphs for Genealogy

 Family Tree DNA supports surname projects.
 Participants either share a surname themselves or have Y-DNA matches to the surname.
-In the latter case, there was likely a surname change somewhere back in the lineage.
+In the latter case, there was likely a surname change somwhere back in the lineage.
 Surname projects group men based on haplogroups and the pattern of single nucleotide polymorphisms (SNPs).
 It is not unusual for projects to have numerous groups.
-Within a group the project seeks to identify common male ancestors (CMA).
-When there are well documented family trees a CMA may already be defined and the DNA is used to validate or extend the conclusions derived from historical records.
+Within a group the project seeks to identify a common male ancestor (CMA).
+When there are well documented family trees the CMA may already be defined and the DNA is used to validate or extend the conclusions derived from historical records.
 However, many projects have groups of men whose common ancestor is unknown.
 This is a common conundrum in American families who arrived in colonial times and whose diasphora is lost to history.
 It is this scenario which this document addresses.

 This document explores methods for using at-DNA results to help map the missing steps in the path to the CMA of all the men.
 The at-DNA may be derived from the men in the project or other individuals in their families who share a path to the surname under investigation.
 The figure illustrates the opportunity.